SK-EID/dds-documentation/docs/api/api_docs.md

 ## GetSignedDocInfo

-The GetSignedDocInfo method shall be used to retrieve status information and the actual (signed) document from the current signing session.
+The GetSignedDocInfo method shall be used to retrieve status information from the (signed) document in current signing session.

 #### Request